Meteorology uses physics, mathematics and chemistry to understand the atmosphere and its phenomena, including weather and climate.

 Hydrologists are scientists, engineers, or professionals who monitor, manage and protect our water resources.

 The work of a hydrologist is as varied as there are sources and uses of water.

 Do you know anyone who is a hydrologist?
-Write about what they do and email it to us so that we can add it to the stories page.
+Write about what they do and add it to the stories page.

 To become a meteorologist, the basic requirement is to earn a university degree in meteorology or atmospheric sciences.
 Another option would be a university degree in mathematics, physical sciences or engineering supplemented by courses in meteorology.

 To be a hydrologist also requires a minimum of a bachelor’s degree – either directly in hydrology, or in water resources science, geoscience, natural science or engineering.

 Teaching, research or management positions in meteorology or hydrology usually require postgraduate degrees.

 Meteorological technicians, who may not possess an academic degree, are generally responsible for collecting data and reporting weather observations.
 They can qualify through technical-level courses that last from a few months to one or two years, depending on the envisaged work.

 If you would like to become a television weather presenter, then journalism and communication courses are necessary in addition to a good knowledge of atmospheric physics and chemistry.
 These are but a few examples of possible careers in meteorology.